OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:51

-While He was blessing them, He parted from them and was carried up into heaven.
+As He was blessing them, He departed from them and was carried up into heaven.

 ## Luke 24:52